JetBrains/gradle-python-envs/README.md

   zipRepository = new URL("http://repository.net/")
   shouldUseZipsFromRespository = Os.isFamily(Os.FAMILY_WINDOWS)

-  // List of packages to install in bootstrapped miniconda's environments condaBasePackages = ["requests"]

   // by default if architecture isn't specified - 64 bit one is used
   // _64Bits = true